Advisory Council on Jewish Inclusion

 Executive Summary of Recommendations

 The Presidential Task Force on Jewish Inclusion and the Prevention of Antisemitism was established in June 2020.
-The Task Force was charged with identifying the best and most immediate ways to create a more Jewish-inclusive campus, confront and prevent antisemitism, educate the broader CSU community on the rich diversity and history of those who identify as Jewish, and provide support for Jews and others.
+The Task Force was charged with identifying the best and most immediate ways to create a more Jewish-inclusive campus, confront and prevent antisemitism, educate the broader CSU community on the rich history of those who identify as Jewish, and provide support for Jews and others.
 This document serves as a review of the work completed since the Task Force was formed and a road map for future work as described in eight recommendations.

 Safety